tanfwong/rfsoc_notes/_sources/ch1/workflow.md

-    - a base PL hardware block with a predefined configuration of AXI4 interfaces for PL kernel control by the PS host and for data transfer between the PS host and the PL kernels via global memory, clocks, and interrupted signals
+    - a base PL hardware block with a predefined configuration of AXI4 interfaces for PL kernel control by the PS host and for data transfer between the PS host and the PL kernels via global memory, clocks, and interrupt signals
     ```{figure} ../figs/vitis_platform.png
     ---
     name: vitis_platform